s4236569/physgap/README.md

 # Want to contribute

 All contributions are welcome.
 Fork the repository, make some changes and send back a pull request.
-Otherwise get in contact with me.
+Get in contact with me if you have any questions.

 # License